jarkh/gallery/README.md

 ## What is this repository for?

 This repository is a collection of modules that you can use directly with PowerShell Universal.
 These modules provide pre-built solutions for specific platforms like Azure, Windows and Slack.
+You can download and use this repository as a local resource repository or access these resources from the PowerShell Gallery.

 ## Support